florianeckerstorfer/florian.ec/content/projects/tryp/index.md

 slug: tryp
 title: Tryp
 description: Displays a map with all the places where a Twitter user has been.
-# since: August 2011
+date: 2011-08-01
+category: Web App
 tags: [php, javascript, html, sass, twig, jquery, google-maps-api, twitter-api]
-category: Web App
+active: false
 ---

 Displays a map with all the places where a Twitter user has been.